alwinruby/OCJP/notes/java_introduction.md

 ###### Java guarantees that you'll be able to _Write Once, Run Anywhere_

 More than *3 billion devices* run Java.
-Its usedto develop apps for Google's *Android* OS, various Desktop applications, such as media players, antivirus programs, Web applications (banking, shopping etc).
+Its used to develop apps for Google's *Android* OS, various Desktop applications, such as media players, antivirus programs, Web applications (banking, shopping etc).

+Main aim in any programming language not just Java is to not repeat code.